-- We most often have our baked chicken meatballs in tomato sauce, which is Ben’s favorite.
-I like them with a mix of whole wheat spaghetti noodles and spiralized vegetable noodles.
+- Pasta.
+We most often have our baked chicken meatballs in tomato sauce, which is Ben’s favorite.
+I like them with a mix of whole wheat spaghetti noodles.

-- For a low-carb option, serve them stuffed inside fluffed spaghetti squash with additional tomato sauce.
+- Spaghetti Squash.
+For a low-carb option, serve them stuffed inside fluffed spaghetti squash with additional tomato sauce.
 This Crockpot Spaghetti Squash is especially convenient.

-- You can also put those baby-size meatballs on a pizza!
-If you do, I highly recommend this weeknight homemade whole wheat pizza crust.
+- Pizza.
+You can also put those baby-size meatballs on a pizza!
+If you do, I highly recommend this weeknight-friendly homemade whole wheat pizza crust.